-(2) For services rendered by the Manager (including repayment of development fees and construction costs, if any) for maintenance or repairs of gaming and related equipment, and for operating or conducting a game of chance;
+(2) For services rendered by the Managers (including repayment of development fees and construction cost, if any) for maintenance or repairs of gaming and related equipment, and for operating or conducting a game of chance;

-- (3) For rent, janitorial, and security services;
+(3) For rent, janitorial, and security services;

-- (4) For legal and accounting fees;
+(4) For legal and accounting fees;

-- (5) For taxes and license fees;
+(5) For taxes and license fees;

-- (6) For utilities;
+(6) For utilities;

-- (7) For insurance; and
+(7) For insurance; and

-- (8) For prizes for winners of games of chance.
+(8) For prizes for winners of games of chance.

-D. Deposit of Gross Receipts; Payment of Operating Expenses.
+D. Deposit of Gross Receipts; Payments.
 All gross receipts shall be deposited in a special account of the Pueblo which shall contain only gross receipts.
-All operating expenses shall be withdrawn from such account by consecutively numbered checks duly signed by the Manager or an official or officials thereof designated by the Manager, and the Governor or an employee or employees thereof designated by the Governor, payable to a specific person or organization.
+All prizes, operating expenses, debt service payments, satisfaction of other contractual obligations to which gaming revenues are pledged, shall be withdrawn from such account by consecutively numbered checks fully signed by the Managers or an official or officials thereof designated by the Managers, and the Governor or an employee or employees thereof designated by the Governor, payable to a specific person or organization.
 No check shall be drawn to "cash" or a fictitious payee.

 E. Annual Audit.
-Pojoaque Gaming, Inc. and the Manager shall cause to be produced an annual outside independent certified audit of all gaming activities and shall deliver the same to the Tribal Council, the Commission, and the National Indian Gaming Commission in accordance with all applicable regulations.
+Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers shall cause to be produced an annual outside independent certified audit of all gaming activities and shall deliver the same to the Tribal Council, the Commission, and the National Indian Gaming Commission in accordance with all applicable regulations.